Measuring Stereotype and Deviation Biases in Large Language Models: Discussion

 \textbf{Religion.} When analyzing the religious distributions of the LLM-generated texts, all four LLMs are most likely to portray individuals as being "Christian" or "unaffiliated".
 In particular, over 50\% of Baby Boomers are labeled as Christian across all models and prompt types.
 These outputs likely reflect biases in the training data, which heavily feature English or U.S.-centric content about individuals from that age group.
 Additionally, the proportions of Hindu, Jewish, and Muslim texts are overwhelmingly small.
 Although the population of people adhering to these religions is not negligible in reality, LLMs show a consistent preference for the Christian and unaffiliated groups and sparsely select Hindu, Jewish, and Muslim texts.
 While the deviation bias score is less than 0.500 for all models and prompt types (except for llama-3.1-70b when given implicit prompts), the stereotype bias score for religion in these tables is very high, which is likely explained by the fact that religion is correlated with ethnicity (see Tables~\ref{tab:implicit_prompts_bias_table}-~\ref{tab:explicit_prompts_bias_table}).
+Moreover, the LLM training data also includes information on religious distributions outside the United States, so the religious deviation bias scores should be interpreted with caution.

 For LLM designers, the consistent overrepresentation of Christian and unaffiliated religious identities highlights the need to critically examine and diversify training data to reflect global religious and cultural distributions.
 For users, it is essential to approach model output with awareness that such responses may reflect underlying data biases rather than objective truths, particularly when generating content about identity-related attributes such as religion.